The internet won. And that's exactly the problem.

 Nobody has the map.

 And that's a problem because the most valuable room for your brand may not be the biggest one.
-A community of 300 runners, creators, music fans or sneakerheads can be more valuable than a festival with 20,000 people.
+A community of 300 runners, creators, music fans or sneakerheads can outperform a festival with 20,000 people for the objective you're trying to achieve.
 But without a shared way to compare them, they all start looking the same.
+The goal isn't to buy the biggest audience.
+It's to find the most relevant one.

-Today these decisions get made off Instagram grids, pitch decks, assumptions, introductions, good convincing and gut feeling.
+Today these decisions get made using the signals that are easiest to observe: social presence, pitch decks, previous sponsor logos, introductions, assumptions and gut feeling.
+When better information doesn't exist, visibility becomes a proxy for value.
 One organiser claims 20,000.
 Another claims “premium crowd.”
 Another claims “strong community.”
 Maybe they're right.
 Maybe not.
 The point is you can't compare them.

 Think how strange that is.
 You can compare hotels.
-You can compare restaurants.
 You can compare stocks.
 You can compare apartments.
-But the rooms where India's culture actually happens — the thing brands are about to pour crores into — you can't compare at all.
+But the rooms where India's culture actually happens, the thing brands are about to pour crores into, you can't compare at all.
 No shared language.
 No common ground.
 No map.

 The problem isn't that India's most valuable communities don't exist.
-The problem is that nobody has built the map.
+The problem is that nobody has built the information infrastructure to understand and compare them.
+The map is just the beginning.

 Imagine if choosing a room worked like choosing an audience.